ZeyadAttia5/ZeyadAttia5/README.md

 🧠 I am currently learning Machine Learning<br>
 🤝 Open to collaborating on exciting projects<br>
 📧 You can contact me at zeyad.attia102@gmail.com<br>
-☕ I am a coffee science enthusiast
+☕ I am a coffee enthusiast

 ## 🌐 Socials: